3 Best Practices for a Great B2B Resource Center

 Person using a magnifying glass to view files.

 If your company sells products or services that are even moderately complex, you likely have an abundance of content resources—from spec sheets to installation tutorials—to help your customers use them successfully.
-When you add marketing content like case studies, white papers, and ebooks, you’re often looking at hundreds or thousands of resources.
+When you add marketing content like case studies, white papers, and e-books, you’re often looking at hundreds or thousands of resources.

 Here are three best practices to follow when developing your B2B resource center, along with resource library examples for inspiration.